by Heinrich van der Vyver

 I think differently now.

-Accounting is fairly straightforward once you understand the basics.
+Business accounting is fairly simple once you understand the basics.
 Money comes in, money goes out, and those transactions affect specific accounts.
 Also, there is no central organisation or governing body for Accounting in South Africa.
 But there are the Generally Accepted Accounting Practices (GAAP) that need to be complied with.

 Once I understood that everyone is basically figuring it out as much as I am, and simply applying general accounting best practice, I became less intimidated by the idea, and started using my head.